python/pythondotorg/docs/source/install.rst

 can be found at http://localhost:8001/admin/.
 You can use your superuser credentials to log in to Django admin.

-You will only need to run the following two commands the next time you want to work on python.org::
+You will only need to run the following four commands the next time you want to work on python.org::

     $ vagrant up
     $ vagrant ssh
+    $ cd ~/pythondotorg
+    $ . venv/bin/activate
     $ ./manage.py runserver 0.0.0.0:8000

 .. _Vagrant: https://www.vagrantup.com/downloads.html